Dachstein Chapel: History

 The Dachstein Chapel was built in 1913 by the master builder Matthäus Schlager (1870 - 1959) who also built some other, bigger churches in Austria like the Cathedral in Linz.
-The chapel was consecrated by the Bishop of Linz, Rudolph Hittmair on September 1st 1914.
-The interior was not finished because of World War I.
+The chapel was consecrated by the Bishop of Linz, Rudolph Hittmair on 1 September 1914.
+The interior was not finished because of the First World War.

 In 1925 a memorial plaque to the Bishop of Linz, Rudolph Hittmair, was unveiled in the chapel.

-The interior decoration was finished in the year 1994.
-In the years 2013 and 2014 the 100 year anniversaries of the laying of the foundation stone and the consecration have been celebrated.
+The interior decoration was finished in 1994.
+In 2013 and 2014 the 100 year anniversaries of the laying of the foundation stone and the consecration have been celebrated.

-2015 there was a restoration of the roof covering, the interior plastering and the facade.
-The restoration has been paid by the federal state of Upper Austria, the Diocese of Linz, the national monuments office, the catholic parish of Hallstatt and private donators.
+In 2015 there was a restoration of the roof covering, the interior plastering and the facade.
+The restoration has been paid by the federal state of Upper Austria, the Diocese of Linz, the National Monuments Office, the Roman Catholic parish of Hallstatt and private donors.